Investment needed to create suitable places where children can play safely.

 The lack of play facilities is a disappointment for newly returned emigrant Roisín Jacob and her children.
 She explains that life in Perth, Australia is quite different where it is a formality that every housing estate has a play area for the children.
-This is not the case in Newbridge county Kildare.
-Reporter Eileen Whelan talks to local residents about the lack of facilities for children in the area.
+This is not the case in Newbridge County Kildare.
+Local residents describe the lack of facilities for children in the area.

-On a visit to a public play area in Dun Laoghaire Pauline Corcoran comments on the importance of amenity for the locality.
+On a visit to a public play area in Dun Laoghaire Pauline Corcoran explains the importance of this local amenity.
 The playground is run by the Catholic Youth Service for Dun Laoghaire-Rathdown Council and is fully supervised.
 Another good example of local people working with a local authority in the provision of play facilities is the case of Moyross in county Limerick.

 The safe secure environment means insurance claims can be avoided.